AriFordsham/GHCWiki/proposal/monad-of-no-return.md

 standardising potential candidates such as the earlier mentioned `ApplicativeDo` in the future and avoids the technical debt incurred by keeping around this language wart.

+When considered out of context, the enumerated reason above could be considered weak on their own and would maybe not be enough to carry this proposal individually.
+But put together, those smaller benefits form one bigger composite benefit, and taken in the context of the recent AMP, and the upcoming MFP, the costs are comparatively low (especially with the reduced-breakage-transition-strategy), and it makes sense to settle this technical debt soon while it's still relatively cheap.

+It's easy to underestimate the infinite accrued cost of retaining language warts which persist in the language indefinitely.

 ## Proposed Change